ekincixyz/ekincixyz.github.io/cv.md

 ## Experience
 Boostrapping project [Mystate](https://mystate.in/portugal) (July 2023 - now)
-- Building a self-service platform for freelancers in Portugal to manage their certified e-invoices, accounting, tax, and tax reporting with onchain payment rails.
 - **Won the main, Gnosis, & Mina prize** at BUIDL Vietnam hackathon.
 Shipped [Safe Bank](https://devfolio.co/projects/banking-protocol-d4ab), an onchain neobank for wallet-IBAN payments using Safe and Monerium.

 BizDev, Community & Socials Manager at [Streamr Network](https://streamr.network/) (2022 - July 2023)